FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 How to keeps things smooth when upsampling is the field of "Reconstruction filters".
 By skipping intermediate upsampling steps we are performing a 2 × 2 sample bilinear reconstruction of very small pixels.
 As a result we get the bilinear filtering characteristic pyramid shaped hot spots. ***How*** we upscale matters.

+### Smooth Blur Animation
+One fundamental challenge with advanced blur algorithms is that it becomes challenging to get smooth blur sliders and smooth blur strength animations.
+Eg. with our separable gaussian blur, you could set `kernelSize` to the maximum required and adjust `samplePosMultiplier` smoothly between 0% and 100%.

+With downsampling in the picture, this becomes more difficult and solutions to this are very context dependant, so we won't dive into it.
+One approach you see from time to time is to simply give up on animating blur strength and blend between a blurred and unblurred version of the scene, as shown below.
+Visually, not very pleasing.

+{% include "./demos/blurMix.htm" %}

 ## Kawase Blur
 Now we get away from the classical blur approaches.
 It's the early 2000s and graphics programmer Masaki Kawase, today senior graphics programmer at Tokyo based company [Silicon Studio](https://www.siliconstudio.co.jp/), is programming the Xbox video game [DOUBLE-S.T.E.A.L](https://www.youtube.com/watch?v=JjR9VugWoHY), a game with vibrant post-processing effects.